-The claim that business-as-usual 'will soon create grave existential risks for the poorest three billions' is presumably based on modelling exercises that purport to estimate the future impacts of climate change.
+The continued extraction of coal, oil and gas following the 'business-as-usual mode' will soon create grave existential risks for the poorest three billion, and for generations yet unborn.73

+This claim is presumably based on the modelling exercises that purport to estimate the future impacts of climate change.
 But the extent of these impacts and the alleged rapidity of their occurrence are vastly exaggerated.

-Firstly, these exercises use the results of global climate models to drive various downstream biophysical and socioeconomic models and thus to estimate the future
+Firstly, these exercises use the results of global climate models to drive various downstream biophysical and socioeconomic models and thus to estimate the future impacts of changes in climatic variables.
+However, the climate models run too hot.